TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

    path based finder
-      One of the default :term:`meta path finders <meta path finder>` which searches an :term:`import path` for modules.
+      One of the default :term:`meta path finders <meta path finder>` which searches an :term:`agiza path` for modules.

    path-like object
       An object representing a file system path.
 A path-like object is either